Valentine

 Valentine has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting the region: Bareki Road.
-Other key projects include Eleebana to Valentine Shared Path, Woolworths Belmont North Supermarket Development, Brooks Parade Belmont Mixed Use Development, and Belmont North Community Recycling Centre.
+The influence of local infrastructure changes on an area's performance is significant.
+AreaSearch has identified a single project likely to impact the area.
+Key projects include Bareki Road, Eleebana to Valentine Shared Path, Woolworths Belmont North Supermarket Development, Brooks Parade Belmont Mixed Use Development, and Belmont North Community Recycling Centre.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.